gurpreet-singh9189825/movie-rating-app/README.md

+# movie rating App
+ A web application to rate and review movies

+ ## overview
+ This app allow user to search for or look for favourite genre and movies and overview them and rate them on 5 star rate scale.

+ # features
+ -User authentication
+ -Movie search and filter
+ -Rating and reviewing movies

+ #installation
+ clone the repository
+ run npm install
+ npm run dev
+open local host server mention in cmd after running npm run dev

+Created by Gurpreet Singh - feel free to contact me!

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.